guimar86/az-cosmos-cli/README.md

 [Cocona](https://github.com/mayuki/Cocona) is a Micro-framework for .NET Core console application.
 Cocona makes it easy and fast to build console applications on .NET.🚀

+## Credentials 🔒
+The credentials to the azure cosmos databse are stored in a App.Config file.
+Because of security reasons this file is not included in vcs, therefore once you have an azure account you can set all relevant variables as shown in class CosmosCommandBase

 ## CRUD
 Below are the list of operations that currently can be done with this app.